Let's Harvest Some Potatoes

 Step Three

 Lay out your potatoes somewhere cool and dark indoors to allow the skins of the potatoes to dry before storing them.
-This is called curing them and it hardens to skin so that they can last longer.
+This is called curing them, and it hardens the skin so that they can last longer.
 Let them cure for two weeks.

 How to Store Homegrown Potatoes